jht9629-nyu/covid-19-data-stories-2022/README.md

 [The COVID-19 Impact Project](https://covid19impactproject.com/)

 [The COVID-19 Impact Project Dashboard](https://epvisual.com/COVID-19-Impact/Dashboard/a0/)

-I hope you are enjoying the first few weeks of your classes!

 ### ITP Resources
 The Coding Lab https://codinglab.itp.io/ and The Design Lab https://designlab.itp.io/